-The synoptic situation was governed by a strong low pressure system south of Svalbard, which moved only slowly during the day.
-Its impact caused easterly near-surface wind over

-Svalbardand over the eastern part of Fram Strait.
-However, at 850 hPa opposite wind direction was predicted.
-Due to the easterly wind there was a cloud free region along the western coast of Svalbard while almost complete StCu cover existed between waypoints 1 and 2 (see below).
+The synoptic situation was governed by a strong low-pressure system south of Svalbard, which moved only slowly during the day.
+The red colour in the figure below marks high clouds caused by the related frontal systems approaching from south.
+The low caused easterly, near-surface wind over Svalbard and over the eastern part of Fram Strait.
+However, at 850 hPa the opposite wind direction was predicted.
+The easterly wind caused a cloud free region along the western coast of Svalbard while almost complete StCu cover existed between waypoints 1 and 2 (see below).